Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 What costs can be claimed for Theatre Tax Relief

-What costs can be claimed for Theatre Tax Relief?
+What costs can be claimed for TTR?

 The qualifying costs are referred to as core expenditures.
 This generally includes the expenditure on: